DARTH-git/Course-Modularization/content/home/objectives.md

 active: true
 date: "`r Sys.Date()`"
 subtitle: ""
-title: Course Objectives
+title: Module Objectives
 weight: 16
 widget: custom
 ---

-- Identify research questions that can be answered with decision analysis models
+- Learn the basics of R

-- Understand the conceptual, mathematical, and computational differences different model types
+- Learn about computation abilities, packages, and other functionality R offers

-- Understand when to use different types of decision analytic models
+- Understand different data types in R

-- Specify a decision analytic model structure and data needs to answer a research question
+- Perform simple mathematical operations in R

-- Implement and analyze decision trees, cohort state-transition models, and microsimulations
+- Visualize data using R

-- Implement and interpret probabilistic sensitivity analysis
+- Conduct statistical and data analysis using R

-- Develop competence in R for performing decision analytic tasks
+- Learn about useful tips and tricks when using R

 - Understand good coding practices

-- Understand the benefits of R and other programming languages for decision analysis
+- Understand the benefits of R for health services research